 - Printable Paper Coins – from Outta the Lines Teaching.
 Pennies to Toonies.
-Can be laminated for long term use, or cut and pasted as wanted.
+Laminate for long-term use, or cut and pasted as wanted.

-- Learning Resources Canadian Currency-X-Change Activity Set – Play coins and bills of Canadian money.
-(Amazon.
-Approx. $20.)
-[We LOVE this set in our house!]
+- Learning Resources Canadian Currency-X-Change Activity Set – Canadian play coins and bills. (affiliate link) [We LOVE this set in our house!]

 - Canadian Money Activity Book – from Chalkboard Press.
 For Grades 1 – 4, worksheets and exercises

 - Canadian Money Worksheets – from DTLK.
-Printable sheets that show examples and explanations of each coin in the Canadian money collection.
+Printable sheets that show examples and explanations of each coin in Canadian currency.

-- Canadian Money Worksheets – from Homeschool Math.
-Pre-made and make-your-own worksheets with Canadian money.
+- Canadian Coins & Bills Worksheets – from Homeschool Math.
+Pre-made and make-your-own worksheets.

 - Make-Your-Own Worksheets – just set the coin value to Canadian.